Vincho Castillo: Working against drug trafficking

-and since elevated drug profits found their way into the economy of the island nation.
-During the last 15 years, office buildings, apartments towers, hotels and shopping centers are springing up in Santo Domingo, Santiago and San Francisco de Macorís - often in a gaudy style that some describe as narco-deco.
+since elevated drug profits found their way into the economy of the island nation.
+During the last 15 years, office buildings, apartments towers, hotels and shopping centers have emerged in Santo Domingo, Santiago and San Francisco de Macorís - often in a style described as narco-deco.
 Dominican banks have opened branches as far away as Thailand, raising new fears about the growing economic influence of the traffickers.

 On May 11, 1998 Castillo was quoted as saying "There is a process of Colombianization going on, it is a very serious threat," adding, "The Colombians may not have been able to detect it happening there, but here we can see the narcotics traffickers covertly infiltrating the banking system, political parties and the media."

 During December 1999 Castillo stood beside U.S. officials in Santo Domingo and announced the seizure of three drug-transporting planes owned by Mexican drug lord Luis Horacio Cano, a man indicted on 57 counts of narcotrafficking and convicted in U.S. federal court.
 According to a statement released by Castillo in March 2006, drug trafficking heightened its infiltration of the Dominican political parties and the Armed Forces because of the “paradise” and protection provided during Hipólito Mejía’s presidency (2000–2004), but the current authorities firmly fight it.
 In that regard, Castillo mentioned the 1,300 kilos of cocaine seized in December 2004 in the case against the ex-Army captain Quirino Paulino, who was extradited to the United States.